Mia Sherwood Landau

 Jewish on my own, but not alone.

 I have become an expert in being Jewish on my own, with no local family or community connections.
 Many Jews had this experience for the first time in 2020, and for some of us the situation continues.

 Here are three thought-provoking questions about being Jewish in these times, since the pandemic isolated many people around the world.
 My answers explain why I am writing the Solitary Splendor books and journals for Jews on their own as I am.

 Special Update for 2022

-Synagogues and Temples in the southern states have been closing up permanently over the last few decades, and some meet online only.
-These facts makes my writing about Solitary Splendor even more relevant now.
+Synagogues and Temples in the southern U.S. have been closing up permanently over the last few decades, and others meet online only since the pandemic.
+These realities make my writing about Solitary Splendor even more relevant now.
 In addition, exclusive social, political, and medical requirements may bar the doors to anyone who does not comply.
 This is yet another form of closure, in my opinion.

 1) What if my connection to other Jews is not an in-person relationship?

 2020 began a period of isolation for everyone, in various ways, Jewish or not.
 Families were isolated together, and couples and singles were isolated, too.
 Each family, couple, and individual had their own story of coping with isolation.
 For some people the isolation continues.

 (I wrote the following paragraphs prior to the Coronavirus pandemic, with no idea how our world would change in 2020.)